 A TV card is a device that will let you receive TV signals directly on your computer.

-With some cards, you can record your TV shows directly off the cable and watch them later.
-Essentially TV Tuner cards allow your computer to work as a TV.
+You can record your TV shows directly off the cable and watch them later with some cards.
+TV Tuner cards essentially allow your computer to work as a TV.

 6. Video Capture Cards

-A video capture card takes video signals and converts them into digital data that can be stored on your computer.
-These videos can be then edited and streamed.
+A video capture card converts video signals into digital data that can be stored on your computer.
+These videos can then be edited and streamed.

-These cards take data from sources like a TV, a camera or even a gaming console.
-For this reason, they are very popular among gamers and streamers.
+These cards take data from sources like a TV, a camera, or a gaming console.
+For this reason, they are trendy among gamers and streamers.

 A typical FHD video capture requires an x1 slot.

-More powerful 4k capture cards require larger x4 slot due to a higher bandwidth requirement (4k generates more data).
+More powerful 4k capture cards require larger x4 slots due to a higher bandwidth requirement (4k generates more data).

 7. PCIe Riser Cards

-PCIe riser cards, aka splitters, are a way to increase the number of PCIe slots your motherboard has.
+PCIe riser cards, aka splitters, can increase your motherboard’s number of PCIe slots.

-Make not mistake, though, increasing the PCIe slots does not increase the amount of PCIe lanes you have.
-In addition to that, the split slots can only have a combined maximum throughput of the host slot.
+Make no mistake here, though.
+Increasing the PCIe slots does not increase your number of PCIe lanes.
+In addition, the split slots can only have a combined maximum throughput of the host slot.

-Meaning if an x1 slot splits into four x1 slots, this will not increase the original throughput to four times the x1 lane.
+If an x1 slot splits into four x1 slots, this will not increase the actual throughput to four times the x1 lane.

 We have an in-depth resource on this topic: How to Add More PCIe slots?